UdeM-Certificat-en-IA/REI1850_Nourrir_revamp/ISSUES_LOG.md

 - [x] Navbar remained fully transparent because the IntersectionObserver never detected the top sentinel.
 Added a 1px `#top-sentinel` element so the observer fires correctly and the navbar gains opacity after scrolling.
+- [x] Navbar still appeared white on initial load.
+Set an inline style with brand purple (`#4C2E85`) so it displays solid color even before scrolling.
 - [x] Added Playwright tests for theme toggle, navbar transparency and mobile menu.
 - [x] Initialized theme early with inline script and `ui.js` click handler; toggle now sets `aria-pressed` and persists choice.
 - [x] DaisyUI classes missing from compiled CSS; created `input.css` and updated Tailwind config to use the plugin's default export.